mbilker/cypher/README.md

 -   Encryption using Keybase tracked users to allow for easy selection for users

 Also, *currently* you need to stick your encrypted secret key at `$HOME/gpgkey`.
 I am working on configuration options.
-The passphrase is also tricky.
-Currently its stored in the NylasEnv configuration as `email-pgp.passphrase-b64` encoded in base64.

 **No** spec tests are available for this package at the moment.
 I have not fully designed them yet.